 6. Quality Control

 One of the most frustrating components of chemical manufacturing is the need to reblend or rework.
-When a batch does not meet quality control standards, there are generally four options: scrap, rework, regrade, or reblend.
-The ERP should help with all four possibilities from an accounting and operational perspective.
+When a batch does not meet quality control or regulatory compliance standards, there are generally four options: scrap, rework, regrade or re-blend.
+An ERP should help with all four possibilities from an accounting and operational perspective.

 - Reblend work can be costly when a company needs to label a product as off-spec materials.
-The ERP can help track the percentage of finished products that use off-spec materials or intermediate products and be sure they are priced and labeled properly.
+An ERP for chemical companies can help track the percentage of finished products that use off-spec materials or intermediate products and be sure they are priced and labeled properly.

-- Regrade of a product can be done within the ERP to ensure that the rippling effects of a decision on costing, lot tracking and tracing, inventory, customer service, and manufacturing are recorded and transmitted.
+- Regrade of a product can be done within an ERP to ensure that the rippling effects of a decision on costing, lot tracking and tracing, inventory, customer service and manufacturing are recorded and transmitted.
 The changes resulting from regrading can be tracked accordingly throughout the enterprise.

 8. Customer Service

-At NexTec Group, we work closely with chemical companies to help them identify the right ERP solution for their operational needs.
+At NexTec, we work closely with chemical companies to help them identify the right ERP solution for their operational needs.
 Our consultants spend time learning about the companies they support, understanding their business and the challenges present.

-With deep knowledge of the vendors, products, and features of top ERP providers, NexTec can help guide the selection and implementation of a solution that can transform an enterprise, solve problems, improve efficiency, and boost profits.
-Contact us to learn more about how NexTec can help your chemical company thrive!
+With deep knowledge of the chemical industry, NexTec can help guide the selection and implementation of a solution that can transform your business, solve problems, improve efficiency and boost profits.
+Contact us to learn more about how ERP for the chemical industry can work for your business.